braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 ![The updated Google Ads technology page showing the Ad accounts connected, allowing you to re-sync accounts and add mobile advertising IDs.]({% image_buster /assets/img/google_sync/google_sync5.png %}){: style="max-width:75%;"}
 {% endalert %}

-### Step 2: Add a Google Audience step in Canvas
+### Step 2: Add a Google Audience step in Canvas Flow

-Add a component in your Canvas, select the dropdown at the top of the component, and select the **Google Audience** component.
+Add a component in your Canvas and select the **Google Audience** component.

-![Workflow of the previous steps to add a Google audience in Canvas.][6]
+![Workflow of the previous steps to add a Google audience in Canvas Flow.][6]

 ### Step 3: Sync setup